Skip to main content

 What Are the Metabolic Consequences of OXTR Epigenetic Regulation?

-The of OXTR also has direct consequences for metabolic health.
+The epigenetic regulation of OXTR also has direct consequences for metabolic health.
 Oxytocin is now recognized as a metabolic hormone that enhances insulin sensitivity, promotes glucose uptake in muscle and adipose tissue, and stimulates lipolysis.
 A reduced density of oxytocin receptors due to hypermethylation could therefore contribute to the pathophysiology of metabolic disorders.

 The epigenetic programming of the oxytocin receptor gene provides a molecular link between life experiences, stress resilience, and metabolic function.